Ben Arbuckle: Western Kentucky

 In 2021, Arbuckle was hired as a quality control coach at Western Kentucky University (WKU) by former Houston Baptist offensive coordinator Zach Kittley.
 Arbuckle was promoted to quarterbacks coach and co-offensive coordinator after Kittley left at the end of the 2021 to become the offensive coordinator at Texas Tech.
-Arbuckle was promoted to quarterbacks coach and co-offensive coordinator after Kittley left at the end of the 2021 to become the offensive coordinator at Texas Tech.
 Western Kentucky's offense finished sixth nationally in yards per game, first in total passing yards, and 15th in points per game with Arbuckle as the primary play caller in 2022.

 Washington State

-Arbuckle was hired as the offensive coordinator at Washington State in January 2023.
+In January 2023, Arbuckle was hired as the offensive coordinator and quarterbacks coach at Washington State University.
 At 27, he was the youngest Power 5 primary coordinator in the country at the time of the hire.

+Oklahoma

+On December 2, 2024, Arbuckle was named as the offensive coordinator and quarterbacks coach at the University of Oklahoma under head coach Brent Venables.

+Personal life

+Arbuckle and his wife, Lauren, have a son together.

+He graduated from West Texas A&M University in 2018 with a dual degree in finance and economics.